Lost Lace, an art installation and exhibition by Miriam McConnon, 15 October - 6 November 2022

 Lost Lace was mentioned by Art Fund Curatorial Trainee Emma Meehan (from The National Gallery, London) in her presentation "How can lessons from the pandemic contribute to sensory equity in Dublin’s cultural spaces?" delivered at TU/IHA’s “Streets Ahead: Post Pandemic Civic Spaces” on 9/10 September 2022.
 The partner institution in Emma Meehan's traineeship is Bristol Museums & Art Gallery.

-Watch a
+Watch a short video

 of the artist announcing the project filmed in September 2022 in the Iveagh Gardens Dublin: